beegy-labs/my-girok/docs/DESIGN_SYSTEM.md

 - [ ] Hide non-essential elements on mobile with `lg:hidden`
 - [ ] Test modals/dialogs with mobile padding (`p-4`)
 - [ ] Ensure navbar is usable on small screens
+- [ ] Add `touch-manipulation` to interactive elements
+- [ ] Use collapsible cards for complex forms on mobile
+- [ ] Include TouchSensor for drag-and-drop components
+- [ ] Use depth colors for hierarchical/nested data

 ## Animation & Transitions